 The length of a person’s index finger relative to his or her ring finger may tell us something about that individual’s exposure to sex hormones when he or she was still in the womb.
 But genetics also plays a big role here and recent studies are shedding light on the interplay between all these factors.

-SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
+In 2010, a study found that each A at was associated with a 0.6 percent increase in ﬁnger length ratio.
+This SNP lies near the LIN28B gene, which is important for the development of the embryo.
+The LIN28B gene is a key player in stem cell development.
+But how sex hormones affect LIN28B is less clear.Finger length ratio is of interest to many researchers because it may shed light on exposure to sex hormones in the womb.
+Some studies suggest that exposure to more estrogen than testosterone is linked to larger finger length ratios, while more testosterone has the opposite effect, leading to smaller finger length ratios.SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
 These studies are exciting because they offer a glimpse into how genetics may affect our bodies and health; but in most cases, more work is needed before this research can provide information of value to individuals.
 For that reason it is important to remember that like all information we provide, the studies we describe in SNPwatch are for research and educational purposes only.
 SNPwatch is not intended to be a substitute for professional medical advice; you should always seek the advice of your physician or other appropriate healthcare professional with any questions you may have regarding diagnosis, cure, treatment or prevention of any disease or other medical condition.